Be sure to take in the Speedway Museum at Indianapolis

 Though the bricks are long gone, except for that row, the IMS is often still referred to as the “Brickyard.”
 And, in August of each year, there’s a NASCAR stockcar race at Indianapolis dubbed the “Brickyard 400.”

-Your tour of the track is nearly complete when you passing through turn one, and into the short shoot between turns one and two.
+Your tour of the track is nearly complete when you pass through turn one, and into the short shoot between turns one and two.
 Here again, the difference in turn one from the other turns is evident.
 It seems to be longer and more generous in radii than the other turns.

 Shortly after exiting turn one, the tour guide makes a left turn and exits the track and returns you to the front of the museum.
 In all, the tour lasts about 15 minutes.

 When we visited the museum, admission was just $3 per person, and a tour of the track was $3 per person.
 I recently checked, and the prices hadn’t changed.
-The museum is open 364 days each year.
+The museum is open 364 days a year.
 It’s closed Christmas Day.
 To verify current admission prices and operating hours, call 317-492-6784.

 Richard Bauman is a freelance writer, author, and writing consultant.
 His articles have appeared in more than 300 different publications, worldwide.
 He writes about spirituality, travel, history, self-improvement and general interest topics.
 He resides in West Covina, California, with his wife, Donna.
 They have two grown children, Christopher and Stephanie, and four energetic grandsons.
-Visit his website at richardbauman.com.